 [Section 29A inserted by No. 56 of 1995 s.
 30; amended by No. 69 of 2006 s.
 21; No. 58 of 2010 s.
 31.]

-30. Lists and certificates
+30. Names etc. of licensed valuers to be published; evidentiary provisions

 (1) A list of the names and descriptions of all persons holding licences on a date specified therein together with such of the particulars appearing in the register as the Commissioner thinks fit, shall be published in the Government Gazette annually.

 (2) The Commissioner may cause supplementary lists to be published.